sourcebox/cpmk/README.md

 - Use *V=1* or *VERBOSE=1* optionally to get verbose build messages
 - Run *make help* for additional info on targets
 - Run *make info* to show the build configuration
+- Run *make debug* to build and load the binary into the debugger

 **Warning**: Don't use any spaces in path or file names *within* your project!
 Make will process them as delimiters causing errors.
 However, having spaces in the path *to* your project is working.